AliOKeeffe/mindyoga/README.md

 - [Google Fonts](https://fonts.google.com/) - Used to import and alter fonts on the page.
 - [TinyPNG](https://tinypng.com/) - Used to compress images to reduce filesize without a reduction in quality.
 - [W3C](https://www.w3.org/) - Used for HTML & CSS Validation.

+## Acknowledgments
+My mentor for their support and advice.

+The Code Institute slack community for their quick responses and very helpful feedback.